benc-uk/smilr/README.md

 # Component 4 - Database
 All data is held in a single Cosmos DB database called **smilrDb** and also in single collection, this collection is called **alldata**

 The collection is partitioned on a key called `doctype`, when events and feedback are stored the partition key is added as an additional property on all entities/docs, e.g. `doctype: 'event'` or `doctype: 'feedback'`.

+### :exclamation::speech_balloon: Notes & Gotchas
-Note. the `doctype` property only exists in Cosmos DB, the Angular model has no need for it so it is ignored.
+- The `doctype` property only exists in Cosmos DB, the Angular model has no need for it so it is ignored, you never include doctype when POSTing entities to the API, it is added automatically by the data-api service before storing in Cosmos.
-Note.
-This may not be the best collection / partitioning scheme but it serves our purposes, and saves costs
+- This may seem unorthodox with a mixture of different document types held in a single collection, but is a perfectly valid approach for a NoSQL database such as Cosmos DB.
+- Do not confuse the `doctype` with the property `type` on events.
+The event `type` property is a textual description of the type of event, e.g. "Workshop", "Lab" or "Hack" and is used by the UI

 ### Deploying Cosmos DB
 Deployment of a new Cosmos DB account is simple, using the Azure CLI it is a single command.
 Note the account name must be unique so you will have to change it
 ```
-az cosmosdb create --resource-group SmilrRG --name smilr-cosmos
+az cosmosdb create --resource-group {res_group} --name changeme
 ```

 ### Database Initialization